AnthonyDickson/AuralLearner/README.md

 on how accurately they sing both of the notes in the interval.

-Once the user has chosen this exercise and a difficulty, an algorithm generates a sequence of random notes given the various constraints as difficulty which include the likely hood of an inversion, and the quality/type of interval.
+Once the user has chosen this exercise and a difficulty, an algorithm generates a sequence of random notes based on constraints for the chosen difficulty, which includes the likelihood of an inversion, and the quality/type of interval.
-Once this is generated, it is played to the user two times, once to listen, the second to practice and the third to recieve a grade.
-The grade is spoken back to the user at the end, a grade ranging from 'bad' to 'perfect'.
+Once this is generated, it is played to the user two times, once to listen, the second to practice, and after that the user is required to sing.
+The user's singing is graded from 'bad' to 'perfect' based on the proportion of notes they sang correctly, and the grade is then spoken back to the user.

 ### Scales Exercise